axllent/ssbak/README.md

 - `SS_DATABASE_PORT`
 - `SS_DATABASE_CLASS` (currently only MySQLPDODatabase & MySQLDatabase supported)

-By default SSBak uses your system temporary directory (eg: `/tmp/` on Linux/Mac) to create, merge and extract .sspak files.
+By default SSBak uses your system temporary directory (eg: `/tmp/` on Linux/Mac) to save and load the temporary files from your .sspak archive.
 You can override this path by setting the `TMPDIR` in your command:

 ```
 TMPDIR="/drive/with/more/space" ssbak save . website.sspak